antzm/data-science/statistics-intro.md

 *[Index](#Probability-and-Statistics-Main-Concepts)*

-## Hypothesis Testing - Results interpratation
+## Hypothesis Testing - Results interpretation

 When we are using a statistical program to compare two sets of data, we will get as a result a number representing the probability that those two sets are statistically the same, or they are statistically different.